Yarten/matplotlib-cpp/README.md

 target_link_libraries(myproject ${PYTHON_LIBRARIES})
 ```

-# C++11
+# C++17

-Currently, c++11 is required to build matplotlib-cpp.
+Currently, c++17 is required to build matplotlib-cpp.
 The last working commit that did
 not have this requirement was `717e98e752260245407c5329846f5d62605eff08`.

-Note that support for c++98 was dropped more or less accidentally, so if you have to work
-with an ancient compiler and still want to enjoy the latest additional features, I'd
-probably merge a PR that restores support.

 # Python 3